lanl/IBEX_RibbonSeparation/README.md

  - R (>= 2.14.0) follow instructions at https://www.r-project.org/

 Installation should take less than 15 minutes on a normal desktop computer.

+All of the Theseus and simulated data files stored in this repository are zipped for storage on Github.
+These files must be unzipped locally prior to running the code.

 ## Demonstration